Becksteinlab/MDAnalysis-workshop/doc/sphinx/installation.rst

 =======================

-Before you can start the tutorial, you need a working installation of MDAnalysis_ (with its test suite, MDAnalysisTests_) on your Linux of Mac OS X machine.
+Before you can start the tutorial, you need a working installation of MDAnalysis_ (with its test suite, MDAnalysisTests_) on your Linux or Mac OS X machine.
 The following contains hints and links to further documentation to facilitate installation of the package.
 In an ideal setting (development tools (gcc tool chain), python development